 5. Prioritise Direct Relationships Over Algorithm Dependency

-As AI answers queries directly in search, semantic content optimisation reduces reliance on unpredictable organic click-through traffic.
-Instead, brands should focus on building owned channels and direct relationships with their audience.
+AI now answers queries directly in search.
+So semantic content optimisation cuts your reliance on unpredictable organic clicks.
+Instead, build owned channels and direct relationships with your audience.

 Here’s how to get started: